live-buildings/data-model/datamodels.md

 -  `alternateName`: An alternative name for this item
    -  Attribute type: **Property**.
    -  Optional
--  `category`: Category of the building.
+-  `category`: Category of the item.
 Enum:'commercial, industrial, office, parking, residential, retail, service, technical, warehouse'
    -  Attribute type: **Property**.
    -  Optional
 -  `address`: The mailing address of the item